e-mail Tony@lathes.co.uk

 Lathes - Australia

-Other Australian-built lathes:
+Other Australian-built lathes: Advance, Burden,

-Qualos, Macson, Mars, Nuttall, Purcell, Sheraton, Tillico, T.N.C. & Veem
+Macson, Mars, Nuttall, Parkanson, Purcell, Rolfe, Sheraton,

-At least three models of Brackenbury and Austin were produced, the two shown on this page and one (described here) badged as the Veem and Premo.
-Of the other two types, one, with a centre height of 4
+At least three models of Brackenbury and Austin were produced, the two shown on this page and one badged as the Veem and Premo.
+Of the other two types, one, with a centre height of 43/16-inches and a between-centres' capacity of 17-inches, resembled (with its cantilever-form bed) a Drummond M Type and was also offered as the

-3/16-inches and a between-centres' capacity of 17-inches, resembled a Drummond M Type and was also offered as the New Gregco or Gregco 918 - Gregco being (almost certainly) the trade name of H. P. Gregory, a firm of Sydney machine-tool merchants.
+New Gregco or Gregco 918 - Gregco being (almost certainly) the trade name of H. P. Gregory, a firm of Sydney machine-tool merchants.
 The lathes could be bought direct from the makers and, in 1948, when the one shown at the top of the page was purchased, it cost £A115 - about the same as a Myford ML7.
-From its appearance it seems to be an especially well-built lathe with neat detailing and a decent specification.
-The third lathe down, Serial Number 1049 (against the blue background), was chosen by its new owner as being superior to the Myford in swing, the size of the spindle bore and general heaviness of build.
+From its appearance it seems to have been an especially well-built lathe with neat detailing and a comprehensive specification.
+The third lathe down, Serial Number 1049 (set against the blue background), was chosen by its new owner as being superior to the Myford in swing, the size of the spindle bore and general heaviness of build.
 Although the serial number (stamped into the bed) might indicate a series starting at 1001 the top slide was numbered 991, but over-stamped to 1049.
 Perhaps a faulty slide was spotted on a lathe ready for dispatch and an alternative substituted.

-5/16-inch x 10 t.p.i.
-Whitworth nose, the No. 3 Morse taper spindle ran in plain bronze bearings.
+Bored through 3/4", and with a 15/16-inch x 10 t.p.i.
+Whitworth nose, the No. 3 Morse taper spindle (the Drummond sufficed with just a Number 1 and the Myford ML7 with a No. 2) ran in plain bronze bearings.
 6 speeds were provided, three by direct flat-belt drive and three backgeared.
-The 8 t.p.i. leadscrew was driven by a conventional changewheel set consisting of: 2 x 20t.
+The 8 t.p.i. leadscrew was driven through a tumble-reverse mechanism and a conventional changewheel set consisting of: 2 x 20t.
 30t, 35t, 40t, 45t, 50t, 55t, 60t and 65t.
-Supplied with the lathe were an 8-inch faceplate, a plain threaded backplate and a countershaft pulley - but, unlike so many competitor machines, no countershaft unit.
-The other example to appear (in green, below) seems to be rather different - and of frankly crude construction.
+Supplied with the lathe were an 8-inch faceplate, a plain threaded backplate and a countershaft pulley - but, unlike so many competitor machines that were in an almost ready-to-run state, no countershaft unit in the basic price.
+The other example to appear (in green, below) seems to be rather different - and of frankly crude construction and quite at odds with the other types discovered..

-A Brackenbury and Austin in fine, original condition
+A Brackenbury and Austin in fine, original condition.

 A 1948 Brackenbury & Austin backgeared and screwcutting lathe Serial 1049